47% of altMBA alumni were fully or partially reimbursed by their employer for their altMBA tuition.

-But when it comes through, it's a nice bonus, plus it establishes that your organization is serious about developing and challenging its people.
+Reimbursement isn’t guaranteed, but when it comes through, it's a nice bonus, and establishes that your organization is serious about developing and challenging its people.

 As more and more organizations see how valuable this sort of workshop is, our expectation is that reimbursement will get easier.
-Feel free to tell your boss about the other organizations that have backed their employees—and if you're successful, let us know so we can spread the word and tell the others.
+Feel free to tell your boss about the other organizations that have backed their employees—and if you're successful, let us know so we can spread the word.

-If you're looking for more help, check out the reimbursement letter template we've created.
-It can help you get started.
+If you're looking for more help, check out the reimbursement letter template we've created to get you started.

 I was able to get reimbursed for a portion of the tuition fee.
 I think the "pitch" should be tailored to the specific manager.